epfl-ada/ada-2020-project-milestone-p3-p3_adaimb/README.md

  **Proposed timeline**

 Week 1 (Nov.
 30th to Dec.
 6th)

 Questions 1 and 2.
-Seasonal autoregressive model on the initial claims dataset Result interpretations and figure
+Seasonal autoregressive model on the initial claims dataset Results interpretation and figure.

 Week 2 (Dec.
 7th to Dec.
 13th)

 Question 3.
 Seasonal autoregressive model on the exchange rate dataset.
-Result interpretations and figure
+Results interpretation and figure.

 Week 3 (Dec 14th to Dec 18th)

 Write the report and the pitch for the video.
 Make conclusions.

 **Organization within the team**

 Week 1:

 Victoria: builds the model and compute accuracy

 David: makes the figures

 Anastassia: Interpretation of the results

 Week 2:

 Victoria: Interpretation of the results

 David: builds the model and compute accuracy

 Anastassia: makes the figures

 Week 3:

 All: write the report